ohseesoftware/oh-see-gists/README.md

 The `gist_content` name for the fieldset is **very** important.
 The add-on references this key so you cannot change it.

+#### Heads Up!

+Your bard block has to be named `content` for oh-my-gists to save to your GitHub Gists - otherwise, you will be just creating code blocks on your statamic site.

 ### Use the partial in your templates

 The add-on publishes a partial for you to use in your templates to render the Gists.
 You can use it like so: